Team-BHP > Motorbikes

 No. I have not faced this soft gear shift till now. the gear shift has always been definite and clunky (2nd and 3rd gear) with a thud.
 If you have concerns check with the service center guy or check out some other 390 and see if your gearshift is different in feel from other 390s.

-ashkamath is offline (2) Thanks
+ashkamath is online now (2) Thanks

 Old 28th January 2014, 13:35 #1847